Heinrich von Ferstel: Life

 The son of Ignaz Ferstel (1796–1866), a bank clerk and later director of the Austrian national bank in Prague, Heinrich Ferstel, after wavering for some time between the different arts, finally decided on architecture.
 From 1847 he studied at the Academy of Fine Arts Vienna under Eduard van der Nüll and August Sicard von Sicardsburg.
 After several years during which he was in disrepute because of his part in the 1848 Revolution, he finished his studies in 1850 and entered the atelier of his uncle, Friedrich August von Stache, where he worked at the votive altar for the chapel of St. Barbara in St. Stephen's Cathedral, Vienna and co-operated in the restoration and construction of many castles, chiefly in Bohemia.
-Journeys of some length into Germany, Belgium, Holland, and England confirmed him in his tendency towards Romanticism.
+Journeys of some length into Germany, Belgium, Holland, and England confirmed his tendency towards Romanticism.
 It was in Italy, however, where he was sent as a bursar in 1854, that he was converted to the Renaissance style of architecture, and his admiration for Bramante.
-He began to use of polychromy by means of Graffito decoration and terracotta.
+He began to use polychromy by means of Graffito decoration and terracotta.
 This device, adapted from the Early Renaissance and intended to convey a fuller sense of life, he employed later in the Austrian Museum of Applied Arts.